 The average adult needs seven hours of sleep in order to recharge.
 It can be hard to get a good night’s sleep in your truck, but you can improve your chances by improving the sleeping environment in your cab.
 Block as much light as you can using shades or curtains.
 Use earplugs to eliminate the noise from other trucks and the highway.
 Avoid eating one to three hours before you go to sleep—this can improve digestion and reduce heartburn.
 And as tempting as it is to watch TV or scroll through your smartphone as you go to sleep, screen time can keep your brain from winding down, making it more difficult to fall asleep quickly.

 At Big G, your waistline AND your bottom line benefit from making healthy choices.
 Drivers who sign up for biometric screenings are eligible for discounts on their health insurance, which means these good habits can save you money, too.
-Learn more about biometric screenings and Big G.« Back to Blog
+Call 800-684-9140 ext.
+7217 to learn more about the biometric screenings.« Back to Blog

 Our drivers drive everything we do.
 If you have a CDL and at least six months of driving experience, fill out the Quick Apply to find out what opportunities are available with Big G in your area.